Quenched entanglement harvesting: About the Code used for the Calculations

 \section{About the Code used for the Calculations}

-The code used for the calculation is publicly available at:\\ \phantom{publicly} \href{https://github.com/khalil753/quench/}{https://github.com/khalil753/quench/}\\ It is designed to be as reusable as possible for future entanglement harvesting projects.
-For any questions about the structure or operation of the code, please email Adrian at a22lopez@uwaterloo.ca or alopezraven@perimeterinstitute.ca.
+The code used for the calculation is publicly available~\cite{code-available-github}.
+It is designed to be as reusable as possible for future entanglement harvesting projects.
+For any questions about the structure or operation of the code, please contact the first author at a22lopez@uwaterloo.ca or alopezraven@perimeterinstitute.ca.

-The code basically consists of a series of functions that lead up to the calculation of expressions \eqref{eq:Lij} and \eqref{eq:nonlocal M} using numerical integration, after which the density matrix may be determined through \eqref{eq:reduced_density_matrix}, from which the concurrence can be immediately calculated.
+The code basically consists of a series of functions that lead up to the calculation of expressions \eqref{eq:Lij} and \eqref{eq:nonlocal M} using numerical integration, after which the density matrix may be determined through~\eqref{eq:reduced_density_matrix}, from which the concurrence can be immediately calculated.